 The study was conducted amongst 1,500 UK consumers between the ages of 16-44 to explore their opinions and behaviours around sustainable shopping and buying preferences.
 Sustainability and environmental impact is a key factor for the majority (69%) of Brits when making buying decisions.

-66% of people who would purchase products from abroad if they were a cheaper price said they would reconsider their purchases if retailers shared more data and product content about environmental impact of delivery.
+66% of people who would purchase products from abroad if they were a cheaper price said they would reconsider their purchases if retailers shared more data and product content about the environmental impact of delivery.

 This increased transparency would encourage 60% of buyers to reconsider the number of purchases they return.
 With the issue of ‘serial returners’ costing UK retailers an estimated £20bn a year, providing consumers with a greater awareness of the environmental implications of deliveries and returns could save businesses millions and have a positive impact on the environment as well.